goozbach/resume/resume-source.md

     + N+1 redundant MySQL cluster, F5 LTM Load Balancers, Mod_Perl and Apache, and NetAPP Storage.

-### [Florida Department of Health][]
-#### Systems Administrator -- March 2006 – June 2007
-Full time Linux and VOIP consultant at agency responsible for technology procurement throughout the state.

-* Designing and deploying medium scale Virtual IT help desk using Asterisk, with monitoring wallboard built with Jquery and Perl

-* Building and maintaining state-wide, multi-agency, contact directory using Red Hat Directory Server, importing data from all of the different state agencies using custom Perl scripts.

-* Building Linux based print servers using Samba, which integrated with Active Directory system.

 ## Additional Information
 #### Certifications
 * Red Hat Certified Engineer (RHCE) Cert #110-015-385[^6]